 Enhance teachers’ overall effectiveness and efficacy using ST Math as well as overall math teaching with a ‘learning by doing’ vs. ‘teaching by telling’ approach.

 Evaluation is a key component of MIND’s programs.
 The impact/success of ST Math is measured through the following:

 •Differential Math Performance and Student Growth: Each school year, MIND collects and analyzes data from participating schools to assess our program’s effectiveness in raising student performance in mathematics.

 •Educator Feedback: MIND conducts annual online surveys for teachers and principals.
-In addition to gauging the importance of program and service elements, this survey indicates educators’ needs in successfully implementing the program along with the impact on students’ skills such as perseverance and critical thinking.
+In addition to gauging the importance of program and service elements, this survey indicates educators’ needs in successfully implementing the program along with the impact on students’ attitudes and understanding towards math.

 |Examples of Program Success||